themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 > To date, the efficacy of elagolix has only been demonstrated in placebo-controlled explanatory trials.
 Pragmatic trials comparing elagolix with low-dose hormonal contraceptives and progestogens should be planned to verify the magnitude of the incremental benefit, if any, of this GnRH antagonist over currently used standard treatments.

+**Lupron**, a commonly used has a long history of significant and long lasting side effects.

 **Alternative Therapies:**

 Alternative therapies can include various methods aimed at mitigating symptoms, stress reduction, and disease management.
 Chinese medicine, acupuncture, yoga, and